 For some women, all this attention reveals something they may have suspected but never focused on – that their menstrual cycles are irregular.
 There are many women who have irregular periods and thus, irregular ovulation.
 Some women ovulate only occasionally.
 Some menstruate occasionally but don’t ovulate.
 Some don’t do either at all.

-About half of women with infertility have what are known as “Ovulatory Disorders.”
-Often physicians and healthcare literature will say that these disorders are “easy to treat”.
-Dr. Ricardo Yazigi, of Shady Grove Fertility’s Towson, MD office clarifies, “The better thing to say is that there are treatments that are very effective in treating ovulatory disorders.”
+About half of women with infertility have what are known as ovulatory disorders.
+Often physicians and healthcare literature will say that these disorders are easy to treat.
+Dr. Anne Hutchinson, of Shady Grove Fertility’s Philadelphia office clarifies, “The better thing to say is that there are treatments that are very effective in treating ovulatory disorders.”

 Pinpointing a couple’s obstacles to conceiving and designing treatment plans that are tailored to each patient are the keys to that success.

 For women who are not ovulating regularly, the cause is usually that the ovary is not receiving the appropriately timed signals to mature and release an egg.
 The pituitary gland, at the base of the brain, produces the hormones that control the ovaries – FSH (follicle stimulating hormone) and LH (luteinizing hormone).
 If ovulation is not occurring in a regular, timed fashion, it is likely that the ovaries and the pituitary are not communicating appropriately.

 Ovulatory disorders broadly break down into two groups: anovulation – where no ovulation at all occurs; and oligo-ovulation – where ovulation occurs infrequently or irregularly.

 Polycystic Ovarian Syndrome (PCOS) is the most common cause of anovulation and oligo-ovulation.
 PCOS can prevent women from ovulating, but can also cause a number of additional symptoms such as small cysts in the ovaries, obesity, and unwanted facial hair.